Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Definitions and Main Result

+\begin{remark} The essential step in confirming consistency between an SVM and a market model is to prove the statement expressed by equation \eqref{eq:noArbEquation}.
+However, the SVM is such that $h_{T-t}(X_t) = \E[h_0(X_T)|\mathcal F_t]$ for all $t\geq 0$ and the market model is such that $F_{t,T} = \E[F_{T,T}|\F_t]$ for all $T\geq t$, and so it is sufficient to show

+That is, the SVM and the market model share the same filtration $(\mathcal F_t)_{t\geq 0}$, and both $h_{T-t}(X_t)$ and $F_{t,T}$ are martingales by construction, and so all that needs to be checked is that the models have agreement between their respective VIX processes. \end{remark}

+If Definition \ref{def:consistency} does not hold then there is potential for arbitrage.
+For example in \cite{papanicolaou2018} it is shown how prices should respect certain structural bounds, otherwise there are options portfolios that produce arbitrage.
+From Definition \ref{def:consistency}, the first thing to notice is that solutions to equation \eqref{eq:CMF_dF} are functions of $X_t$ and do not depend separately on $t$.
+Thus, Markovian SVM future prices need to be equal to those of the market model, and it stands to reason that the market model should also be a Markov process.
+Therefore, the simplest approach is to assume that both the SVM and the market model are Markovian and both driven by the factor process $X_t$; discussion and a counterexample related to this issue will come in Section \ref{sec:nonMarkov}.

-From Definition \ref{def:consistency}, the first thing to notice is that time homogeneity in the SVM implies time homogeneity in the market model.
-The reason being, that the differential of $h_\theta(X_t)$ obtained from It\^o's lemma and the SDE in \eqref{eq:SVM_dX} have time-homogenous coefficients, and hence it follows that the differential of $F_{t,t+\theta}$ must also have time-homogenous coefficients.
-Therefore, the following condition is introduced:
+The second thing to notice from Definition \ref{def:consistency} is that time homogeneity in the SVM implies time homogeneity in the market model.
+The reason being, that the differential of $h_\theta(X_t)$ obtained from It\^o's lemma and the SDE in \eqref{eq:SVM_dX} have time-independent coefficients, and therefore the differential of $F_{t,t+\theta}$ must also have time-independent coefficients.